A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Data Augmentation

 \section{Data Augmentation}

-Data augmentation (DA) has been widely adopted in deep network training~\cite{shorten2019survey}.
-As illustrated in Fig.~\ref{fig:da}, it aims to increase the data size and diversity by artificially generating new training data from existing one.
-DA is particularly beneficial in scenarios where the available training data is limited.
-It is therefore considered an important label-efficient learning approach with widespread applications across various fields.
+Data augmentation (DA), which aims to increase data size and data diversity by generating new training data from existing data as illustrated in Fig.~\ref{fig:da}, has been widely explored in deep network training~\cite{shorten2019survey}.
+It has demonstrated great effectiveness across various tasks, especially when only limited training data is available.

-This section reviews existing DA studies in point cloud network training, which can be broadly grouped into two categories: \textit{intra-domain augmentation} and \textit{inter-domain augmentation}.
-The former aims to enrich training data by generating new training data from the existing as detailed in Section~\ref{subsec.intra_da}.
-The latter leverages additional data to enlarge the existing training data distribution as detailed in Section~\ref{subsec.inter_da}.
-Table~\ref{tab:aug_list} shows an overview of existing DA studies.
+Most existing DA methods for point clouds can be broadly grouped into two categories: \textit{intra-domain} DA and \textit{inter-domain} DA.
+Intra-domain DA generates training data from existing ones (Sec. \ref{subsec.intra_da}), and it has been tackled via conventional augmentation techniques (Sec. \ref{sec.DA_CDA}), as well as specific techniques for 3D shape classification (Sec. \ref{sec.DA_cls}), object detection (Sec. \ref{sec.DA_det}), and segmentation (Sec. \ref{sec.DA_seg}).
+Inter-domain DA introduces other data sources, such as synthetic or cross-modal data, to expand the distribution of existing training data (Sec. \ref{subsec.inter_da}).
+Table~\ref{tab.
+Sum of data augmentation methods} shows representative DA methods.